bor0/gidti/manuscript/chapter4.md

 6 : Nat
 ```

-Idris responds to us that as a result we get 6, which is of type `Nat`.
+Idris responds to us that as a result, we get 6, which is of type `Nat`.
 Constants are defined similarly; we can think of them as functions with no arguments.

 ```
 number_1 : Nat